Hodapp87/automata_scratch/README.md

 - What are the limitations of using Cages?
 - Current system is very "generative".
 Could I do basically L-system if I have rules for how a much is *refined*?
 What about IFS?
+- Do this in Rust once I understand WTF I am doing